mchopker/log-parse-agent/README.md

 With the default configuration file (./config/agent-config.json) and sample logs provided (under ./log-samples/), once you start the log-parse-agent program, you can use curl or any other HTTP client to test various API endpoints.

-The following are some API endpoints calls and outputs you would see:
+The following are some API endpoint calls and outputs you would see:

-An API call to check agent configuration loaded by agent:
+An API call to check agent configuration loaded by the agent:
 ```
 $ curl -X GET http://127.0.0.1:9998/api/logs/search/info
 {"server-url":"","no-of-concurrent-req-allowed":2,"agent-host":"127.0.0.1","agent-port":"9998","agent-info-post-interval-minutes":30,"apps-supported":[{"app":"TEST-APP-1","search-timeout-minute":1,"pre-match-lines-max":9,"post-match-lines-max":9,"logs":["./log-samples/apache-access.log","./log-samples/sample-2023-01-01.log"],"active":true},{"app":"TEST-APP-2","search-timeout-minute":1,"pre-match-lines-max":5,"post-match-lines-max":5,"logs":["./log-samples/sample-2023-01-01.log"],"active":true}]}